Introduction

 While there are many sentences that may seem suitable candidates, unfortunately, they also include grammatical points the learner has not yet covered, along with colloquial language, slang, cultural references, illiterate grammar, heavily contextual sentences, dialect and non-formal sentences and so on that the learner simply does not know or understand.

 The main point here is to use grammar and words that you, the learner, can understand and use confidently in Japanese without English and without having to constantly look up other parts to get a proper understanding of context.
-Without real context, learning grammar and words of only specific parts of sentence, especially with guided English, does not help in anyway at all.
+Without real context, learning grammar and words of only specific parts of sentence, especially with guided English, does not help in any way at all.

 The fact is, it is very hard if not almost impossible to teach practical grammar with natural and realistic examples.
 There is no point skipping around all the other topics because that will just cause confusion, discouragement and stress.